QAPournima/playwrightWithJavascript/README.md

 ### Using init command

-The easiest way to get started with Playwright Test is to run the init command.
+The easiest way to get started with the Playwright Test is to run the init command.

 ```Shell
 # Run from your project's root directory